 This would be required only when the root password was lost or the configuration file /etc/websum.conf was damaged.
-From a console or telnet session, edit the file /etc/ config_files.
+From a console or telnet session, edit the file /etc/config_files.
 Find the reference to /etc/websum.conf and delete it.
-Save the modified /etc/ config_files file.
+Save the modified /etc/config_files file.
 Execute the command saveconf.
 Reboot the system.
-Enter into the Web Configuration Manager with the default username and password (root/tslinux).
-Edit the file /etc/ config_files and insert the reference to /etc/websum.conf.
+Enter into the Web Consteps bellow are followed.

-Recover access to the Secure Console Port Server SSH 1-Port console port steps bellow are followed.
+Recover access to the Secure Console Port Server SSH 1-Port console port